When is the best time to visit Las Vegas?

 National Finals Rodeo – Early December

-There are many international travels that attend this event with majority of contestants coming from the US, Brazil, France, and Canada.
-The competition has been held in Las Vegas for 33 years and in 2016, 170,996 people attended the 10 days of competition with the event being sold out every year.
-Total prize money to be won at this event equals $10 Million and the excitement draws very large crowds.
-Hotels to avoid during this time are located near the Thomas & Mack Center including Trump International, The Palazzo, and MGM if you want to avoid the rodeo action.
+Many international travelers attend this event, with most contestants coming from the US, Brazil, France, and Canada.
+The competition has been held in Las Vegas for 33 years, and in 2016, 170,996 people attended the ten days of competition, with the event being sold out every year.

 Trade Shows – Throughout the Year

 One of the most consistent forms of traffic in the Las Vegas area is the stream of trade shows that visit the city all year round.

 When industries are looking for a place with the capacity to host a large number of clients and businesses (and entertain them as well), they often turn to Vegas.
 Some of the biggest trade shows can bring over 100,000 visitors to the city and inflate room rates and congestion.

 The Consumer Electronics Show and AVN Adult Expo are just a couple of the countless shows that visit the city.
 Before planning your trip, seek out a list of the trade shows and conventions coming to Vegas and make a point of avoiding the biggest ones.